ollieelliot/Resistor-color-code-scanner/README.md

 - A camera scanner that can scan a resistor and print out the ohmic value of it.
 Currently there is only a working version for Python using IP Webcam for android.

-# Some photos of the project.
+# Some photos of the project: